oauth2-proxy/oauth2-proxy/docs/versioned_docs/version-7.9.x/configuration/providers/index.md

 - [Nextcloud](nextcloud.md)
 - [OpenID Connect](openid_connect.md)

-The provider can be selected using the `provider` configuration value.
+The provider can be selected using the `provider` configuration value, or set in the [`providers` array using AlphaConfig](https://oauth2-proxy.github.io/oauth2-proxy/configuration/alpha-config#providers).
+However, [**the feature to implement multiple providers is not complete**](https://github.com/oauth2-proxy/oauth2-proxy/issues/926).

 Please note that not all providers support all claims.
 The `preferred_username` claim is currently only supported by the OpenID Connect provider.